-And the name is wholly relevant; slices of Europe, earthy Peninsula produce and the best of Victoria combine to create a venturesome food and drink menu, with roots firmly in local soil.
-Transitional Farm (Moorooduc), Daniel’s Run (Tyabb), Somerville Egg Farm and Tuerong Farm supply the bulk of the meat, veg and salads, and the Polperro group is targeting 25% of its own produce in the kitchens at Many Little and Polperro in the near future.
+And the name is wholly relevant; a modern Asian menu, earthy Peninsula produce and the best of Victoria combine to create a venturesome food and drink menu, with roots firmly in local soil.
+Transitional Farm (Moorooduc), Daniel’s Run (Tyabb), Somerville Egg Farm and Tuerong Farm supply the bulk of the meat, veg and salads, and the Polperro group is supplying 25% of its own produce in the kitchens at Many Little and Polperro in the near future.

 Serving the drinks is bar manager and mixologist, Douglas Duvoisin, who emanates Scottish joviality through his stomping ground, as well as the bistro, beer garden and, most importantly, the drinks menu.
 Surrounded by a smorgasbord of spirits, ciders, craft beer and, of course, wine, there is a story behind every drop.

 “I’ll only stock Australian spirits if they’re good enough,” is his uncompromising stance.
 And coming from a Scotsman, “good” is a high bar; this one propped up with some of the finest gin and single malt whisky in the world.

 Luckily, Douglas is more compassionate than his vetting process, and a trip to the bar is seasoned with a soft educational journey for those interested.
 Recycled spirit bottles sport dymo-embossed labels on the counter, brimming with homemade potions of rosemary and olive oil infused Tanqueray (Gin) and cacao vodka.